LoHernnn/Scrapy/SentimentMarket/README.md

 ### Step 1: Create PostgreSQL Database

-Check the readme file in the backend.
+Check the readme file in the Backend.

 ### Step 2: Create Required Tables